Board Framework & Election Procedures

 - Board members have the opportunity to network with colleagues in other segments of the railroad industry.

-- Board members meet with various top industry officials and leaders on the LRIW’s behalf.
+- Board members meet with various top industry officials and leaders on the LRW’s behalf.

 - Provides an opportunity to identify needs and to support and achieve organization and professional goals.